classHuman/.github/profile/README.md

-# Crimson Obsidian Industries & Labs
+# classHuman

 **Human-centered AI systems.
 Agentic workflows.
 Real-world deployment.**

-Crimson Obsidian Industries & Labs is a family-run AI systems company building practical tools for the next phase of human-AI collaboration.
+classHuman is a family-run AI systems company building practical tools for the next phase of human-AI collaboration.

 We are currently developing products, prototypes, and internal infrastructure focused on: